Anatomizing Deep Learning Inference in Web Browsers: Results of QoE Measurement

 \subsection{Smoothness Analysis}

-Figure~\ref{fig:fps-example} illustrates the fps trace during SSD-MobileNetV2 inference.
-Without inference, the average Web page rendering fps on the device is 60, while the average video playing fps is 30.
-When DL is deployed, the fps value inevitably drops (up to 43.4\%).
+The average fps QoE results are listed in Table~\ref{tab:qoe-fps}.
+Additionally, Figure~\ref{fig:fps-example} illustrates the fps trace during SSD-MobileNetV2 inference in two backends in TF.js on a device (MacBook Pro 2020).
+Without inference, the average Web page rendering fps on the device is 60, and the average video playing fps is 30.
+When DL is deployed, the fps value inevitably drops (up to 62.7\%).
 The integrated GPU exhibits the poorest performance in terms of smoothness, while the performance of the CPU is remarkably good, approaching that of the discrete GPU.
 Specifically, when performing DL model inference on the CPU, the fps experiences a relatively smaller drop, averaging 36.2\% for both frameworks, compared to performance inference on the integrated GPU.
 Discrete GPU experiences 8.1\% less fps degradation than the CPU and 44.3\% less fps degradation than the integrated GPU.
 Furthermore, we observe that fps fluctuations are more severe when inferring on the integrated GPU, as depicted by the red dashed line in Figure~\ref{fig:fps-example}.
 In Figure~\ref{fig:fps-example}, the fps amplitude reaches 4, which is 31.5\% of the average value (12.7).
 The fps amplitude can reach up to 37.3\% of the average fps for all models.
 The reason is that rendering and video playing rely on GPU resources, leading to inevitable resource competition when performing inference in WebGL.
 The best performance on discrete GPU is attributed to its high capacity.
 Moreover, in WebGL, the discrete GPU is not fully harnessed, allowing rendering and video-playing tasks to utilize the remaining capabilities.

+Additionally, we observed that during the setup stage, the fps is higher than the other stages.
+This is evidenced by the grey dashed line in Figure~\ref{fig:fps-example}, where there is a sharp initial decline marking the setup stage.
+At this stage, there is an inflection point corresponding to an fps value of 27.2.
+Since the setup stage requires less CPU and GPU resources, the fps during this stage is comparatively higher than the other stages.
+However, due to the very low setup latency of the SSD-MobileNetV2, this segment occupies only a brief segment on the x-axis of Figure~\ref{fig:fps-example}.

 While performing inference on integrated GPU offers lower prediction latency, it may lead to fps degradation, because of its relatively lower capacity.
 On the contrary, performance inference on the CPU is slower but leads to less fps compromise since it alleviates resource competition.
 These results indicate the existence of a trade-off between smoothness and inference performance.
 In terms of smoothness, the priority of using integrated GPU for inference is lower than other hardware.